Carrots & Cookies

 • Frozen Mango Frozen mango chunks add sweetness and give this smoothie a creamy texture.
 Mango provides over 20 different vitamins and minerals, including fiber, vitamin C, and vitamin A. Mangos are also known for their anti-inflammatory properties.

-• Frozen Pineapple This is what makes it taste tropical.
+• Frozen Pineapple This is what gives this smoothie a taste of the tropics.
 Aside from fiber and various vitamins, pineapple contains a group of enzymes called bromelain, which may help with tissue healing and aid digestion.

-• Milk Good source of high-quality protein, calcium, and vitamin D.
+• Milk I use 2 percent milk.
+Good source of high-quality protein, calcium, and vitamin D.

 Helpful Tips